simmi30/lnd1/docs/leader_election.md

 will route traffic to all "ready" nodes.
 This readiness may be monitored by a readiness probe.

-For readiness probing we can simply use LND's state RPC service where a special state `WAITING_TO_START` indicates that the node is waiting to become the leader and is not started yet.
+For readiness probing we can simply use broln's state RPC service where a special state `WAITING_TO_START` indicates that the node is waiting to become the leader and is not started yet.
 To test this we can simply curl the REST endpoint of the state RPC: